Frequently asked questions

 SRO PolyReg has published the above-mentioned basic documents in the currently valid version in several languages on its website.
 They can therefore be consulted at any time and are assumed to be known to all members, especially as the members declare with the general statement on page 18 of the membership application form that they have taken note of the Statutes and Regulations and unconditionally submit to their provisions.

-Furthermore, there is a duty to report changes within the association according to §8 para.
-2 of the Statutes as well as a general duty to provide information according to §15 of the Statutes.
-Members shall report any changes in the conditions that led to their membership to the executive director without delay.
-In doing so, they keep the membership file up to date.
-To make it easier for members, SRO PolyReg has developed a form to report changes, which should be used for all reports of changes and at the same time provides information on any enclosures that may need to be submitted.
-The form can be downloaded from the SRO PolyReg website at any time.
+Furthermore, there is an internal obligation to report changes in accordance with §8(2) of the Articles of Association, as well as a general duty to provide information in accordance with §15 of the Articles of Association.
+Members must report any changes to the conditions that led to their membership to the Managing Director of their own accord and without delay.
+In doing so, they ensure that their membership file remains up to date.
+To assist members, the SRO PolyReg has developed a change notification form, which is to be used for all change notifications and which also provides information on any supporting documents that may need to be submitted.
+The form is available at any time on the SRO PolyReg website.

 A (fee) invoice is an order of the SRO.
 Therefore, if necessary, it should be challenged at the office within 10 days, otherwise it becomes legally binding.